ibmresilient/resilient-community-apps/.scripts/mirror-containers/PrivateContainerRegistry.md

 ## Mirroring IBM Resilient Containers to Private Registries
 Unfortunately, only one registry can be used at a time with App Host.
-In order to use both the IBM AppExchange published Apps and your own custom integrations, it will be necessary to copy down the published containers from quay.io to your registry.
-Refer to [README](README.pdf) file in this directory for information on how to mirror IBM Resilient containers to a private container registry.
+In order to use both the IBM AppExchange published Apps and your own custom integrations, it will be Refer to [README](README.pdf) file in this directory for information on how to mirror IBM Resilient containers to a private container registry.
 Unfortunately, only one registry can be used with APP Host at a time, requiring this mirroring process.